 Welcome to the International Pentecostal Holiness Church!
 The IPHC is a global movement of disciples of Jesus Christ in 95 nations with 1,500,000 members and over 1,600 IPHC congregations in the United States.
 To find a congregation near you, please use the link Find A Conference which will connect you to the conference office of a selected geographic area.

 IPHC has important affiliations with the Wesleyan Methodist Church of Brazil.
 We are also members of the National Association of Evangelicals, Pentecostal and Charismatic Churches of North America, Christian Churches Together, Empowered 21, National Hispanic Christian Leadership Conference, and the Billion Soul Network.

-Founded in the 1890s, the denomination has roots in historic Christianity as we affirm the Apostles’ Creed, the Nicene Creed, and the Definition at Chalcedon.
-The following three streams of historic Christianity make up the theological and ecclesiastical foundations of the church:
+Founded in the 1890s, the denomination has roots in historic Christianity.
+(View an interactive timeline of IPHC history.) as we affirm the Apostles’ Creed, the Nicene Creed, and the Definition at Chalcedon.
+The following three streams of historic Christianity make up the theological and ecclesiastical foundations of the IPHC:

 1. While we rejoice at the work of the Holy Spirit through church history, the IPHC was birthed in the theological heritage of the Protestant Reformation and the emphasis of Martin Luther on justification by faith alone, the supremacy of Scripture, and the priesthood of all believers.

 2. We are also influenced by the holiness emphasis of the Anglican priest John Wesley.
 Our theological framework reflects Wesleyan holiness and Wesley’s understanding of the Thirty-nine Articles of the Church of England.